SupeRuier/awesome-active-learning/contents/pb_classification.md

 - [Uncertainty-aware active learning for optimal Bayesian classifier [2021, ICLR]](https://openreview.net/pdf?id=Mu2ZxFctAI):
   ELR tends to stuck in local optima; BALD tends to be overly explorative.
   Propose an acquisition function based on a weighted form of mean objective cost of uncertainty (MOCU).
+- Information Gain Sampling for Active Learning in Medical Image Classification [2022]:
+  Expected information gain (EIG) measures the reduction of entropy.

 ## 4. Learn to Score